“I don’t want to just entertain people, I want to touch them”

 From the instant I step into a scene, every decision is intentional.

-While post‑processing helps refine and enhance my vision, it’s the initial capture—the moment in the field—that forms the heart of the artwork.
+While post‑processing helps enhance my vision, it’s the initial capture—the moment looking through the viewfinder—that sets this vision in motion.

-From creating the image to personally printing and hand‑signing each piece, I make sure the final print reflects the care and intention behind it.
+From creating the image to personally printing and hand‑signing each print, only when I am completely satisfied will the print leave my office.

-When you bring home a print from Powder Hill Photography, you’re not just purchasing a photograph—you’re investing in a piece of my creative journey and the way I see the natural world.
+When you bring home a print from Powder Hill Photography, you become an integral piece of my creative journey - the way I see and share the world in which we live.

 Makes us Infinite"